Interbasin Transfer (IBT)

 IBTs in the Catawba-Wateree Basin

-The Catawba-Wateree River Basin—which supplies water to over 2 million people—has been affected by several IBT projects.
+The Catawba-Wateree River Basin which supplies water to over 2 million people has been affected by several IBT projects.
 Some notable examples include:

--Charlotte Water’s IBT: Transfers water from the Catawba River to the Rocky River Basin (part of the Yadkin system) to serve portions of Union County'
+Charlotte Water’s IBT: Transfers water from the Catawba River to the Rocky River Basin (part of the Yadkin system) to serve portions of Union County'

 .

--Concord-Kannapolis IBT: Moves water from the Yadkin River and the Catawba River Basin.
+Concord-Kannapolis IBT: Moves water from the Yadkin River and the Catawba River Basin.

 .

-Why Is Charlotte Water Modifying it's IBT?
+Why Is Charlotte Water wanting to Modify it's IBT?

--Charlotte Water's current IBT certificate, issued in 2002, allows for up to 33 MGD to be transferred from the Catawba River basin to the Rocky River basin
+Charlotte Water's current IBT certificate, issued in 2002, allows for up to 33 MGD to be transferred from the Catawba River basin to the Rocky River basin

--Serving rapidly growing parts of Mecklenburg and surrounding counties.
+Serving rapidly growing parts of Mecklenburg and surrounding counties.

 Catawba Riverkeeper would like to publicly thank the following partners for their involvement with this plan: NC Land and Water Fund, Foothills Conservancy of North Carolina, Lake James Environmental Association, Western Piedmont Council of Governments, A Clean Wilson Creek, Friends of the Valdese Rec, Duke Energy, the Catawba Wateree Water Management Group, and Waterkeeper Alliance.